KarateF22/pd2-better-weapon-stats-gui/README.txt

 INSTALLATION

-Paste contents of entire folder into your top level Payday 2 folder, found in your Steam directory.
-It is recommended that you overwrite your IPHLPAPI.dll if present, but make sure you do not remove it if other mods rely on it and you uninstall this mod.
+Paste the Better Stats GUI folder into the mods folder of your PAYDAY 2 game.
+If you are lacking that folder you need to install either the BLT or BLT:CSE LUA hook.

 USE

-By default the mod is enabled and you can press F9 to toggle it on and off.
+By default the mod is enabled and you can set a keybind to toggle it on and off in mod options.
 This mod allows you to see additional information via popups when you mouse over the stats area.
-There are different popups for each stat on weapons, as well as popups for weapon mods, armor, and melees when mousing over them.
+There are different popups for each stat on weapons, as well as popups for weapon mods, armor, grenades, and equipment when mousing over them.

 UNINSTALLING

-Remove the lib/Lua/BetterWeaponStatsMod.lua file and lib/Lua/BetterWeaponStatsMod folder from your Payday 2 directory.
-If you have Hox Hud or any other lua mod make sure to leave IPHLPAPI.dll, otherwise it is safe to remove it.
+Remove the Better Stats GUI folder from your mods folder.
+You should leave the mods folder unless you do not have any mods left after uninstalling Better Stats GUI.